Description

 Make a difference and ensure the protection and safety of people with disabilities, so no one is left behind or excluded in an emergency response.

-Current Emergency – Nepal
+Current Emergency – The Philippines

 CBM’S EXPERTISE